 - The harasser's conduct must be unwelcome.”

-I'm highlighting the last point because I feel people need to remember it.
-This is not something you have to put up with.
+I'm highlighting the last point because this is not something you have to put up with.
 Do not suffer in silence.
 You have the power to do something about sexual harassment.

 The law is on your side.